-The FCDU of the Manila Branch's compensation to key management personnel shown as part of "Salaries, bonus and allowances" account in the statement of comprehensive income for the year December 31, 2021 and 2020 amounted to P56.48 million and P9.61 million, respectively.
+The FCDU of the Manila Branch's compensation to key management personnel shown as part of "Salaries, bonus and allowances" account in the statements of comprehensive income for the year December 31, 2022 and 2021 amounted to P56.48 million and P9.61 million, respectively.

-11. FEES AND COMMISSION
+12. FEES AND COMMISSION